krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

     ```cpp title=""
     /* Backtracking algorithm framework */
     void backtrack(State *state, vector<Choice *> &choices, vector<State *> &res) {
-        // Check if it's a solution
+        // Check if it is a solution
         if (isSolution(state)) {
             // Record the solution
             recordSolution(state, res);
             // Stop searching
             return;
         }
-        // Iterate through all choices
+        // Traverse all choices
         for (Choice choice : choices) {
-            // Prune: check if the choice is valid
+            // Pruning: check if the choice is valid
             if (isValid(state, choice)) {
-                // Trial: make a choice, update the state
+                // Attempt: make a choice and update the state
                 makeChoice(state, choice);
                 backtrack(state, choices, res);
-                // Retreat: undo the choice, revert to the previous state
+                // Backtrack: undo the choice and restore to the previous state
                 undoChoice(state, choice);
             }
         }